cruzer42/Capstone-Project-1-for-Springboard/README.md

 Conclusion

 The final result is evaluated in terms of gains in metrics, attributed to features and tuning.
 The RandomForestClassifier() model was selected for tuning among 10 in a baseline test.
-Improvements are shown for two sets of features and parameter tuning on the best model.
+Confusion matrix and metrics are compared, seeking a balanced set of results.
 Future work could expand on parameter exploration and combining models.